MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/6-summary.md

 Congratulations!
-You've used Terraform to provision an Azure App Service, MySQL database, and deployed a SpringBoot web application.
+You've used Terraform to provision an Azure App Service, MySQL database, and deployed a Spring Boot web application.

 Your company wanted to learn how they could provision their existing Spring Boot Java web applications to Azure App Service.
 You used the following steps: